skip to content

 With the Lehrhaus Beth Etz Chaim under the leadership of Rabbi Esther Jonas-Märtin, there is now also a liberal community in Leipzig again, which revives the former Jewish polyphony in the trade fair city.

-Several associations and foundations are dedicated in many ways to the commemoration and remembrance of Jewish life in Leipzig – among other things with the Jewish Weeks that take place every two years.
+Several associations and foundations are dedicated in many ways to the commemoration and remembrance of Jewish life in Leipzig.
+The host, among other things, the Jewish Weeks that take place every two years.